How RFID Solutions are Advancing with Technology and Expanding Across Industries

 The tag placement allows manufacturers to label personalized parts of cars during assembly, keeping the specifications accurate to the customer’s order.
-RFID tags are now designed to:
+RFID tags:

 - Withstand high temperatures during manufacturing.

-- Be read quickly while the car or part is in motion (0.5 ms/byte).
+- Can be read quickly while the car or part is in motion (0.5 ms/byte).

-- Be read from further distances (up to 500 mm).
+- Are able to read from further distances (up to 500 mm).

 - Are mounted directly on metal.

-RFID solutions also include being paired with sensors to keep track of assets and their environmental conditions, such as:
+RFID solutions with sensors to keep track of such items as: